What is fluoride?

 Tea is a natural source of fluoride compounds, and fluoridated water is another good source.
 Fluoride compounds are added to salt in some countries, especially in Europe, in which fluoridated water is uncommon or unavailable.

 Consuming excessive fluoride can create chalky white, irregular patches on the surface of teeth, causing the enamel to appear mottled.
-In very large amounts, fluoride is toxic and can cause gastrointestinal symptoms and sometimes even death.
+In very large amounts it is toxic and can cause gastrointestinal symptoms and sometimes even death.
 Signs of fluoride overdose include excessive salivation, tremors, weakness, convulsion and a soapy or salty taste in the mouth.
-In addition, high amounts of fluoride over several years can cause brittle bones, but this is extremely rare.
+In addition, high amounts, over several years can cause brittle bones, but this is extremely rare.

 Are there any other special considerations?

 Children should be instructed not to swallow toothpaste, but if your children drink bottled or filtered water, they may need supplemental fluoride (ask your dentist to prescribe the proper dosage).
 Ingested fluoride is of no benefit to adults, so they should be sure to use a toothpaste containing fluoride, (but again, don’t swallow it).
 It is particularly important that pregnant women ingest the recommended adult female dosage to ensure proper development of their babies’ teeth.

 Updated by: Andrew Weil, M.D., and Brian Becker, M.D., on January 10, 2013.